tuananhbui89/tuananhbui89.github.io/_posts/2023-08-05-anti-dreambooth.md

 How to preprocess the data
 =====
 It is worth noting that in adversarial examples, the perturbation is added to the post-processed image while in this project the perturbation should be added to the pre-processed image and robust to the pre-processing step.
 However, in the current implementation, the perturbation is added to the post-processed image.

 - It first call the `load_data` function that read PIL image and apply some transformations (e.g., resize, crop, normalize) and return a tensor (shape = [N, H, W, C], channel last format???).
-Ref: https://github.com/VinAIResearch/Anti-DreamBooth/blob/0d1ed6ff4766a876e65753f8c00fad8bf48f37c6/attacks/aspl.py#L360
+Ref: [Line 360](https://github.com/VinAIResearch/Anti-DreamBooth/blob/0d1ed6ff4766a876e65753f8c00fad8bf48f37c6/attacks/aspl.py#L360)

 <!-- Insert code block -->
 ```